Energy partitioning in electrostatic discharge with variable series load resistor: Theory

 The actual energy required to generate electrons in a low temperature plasma, $\Ueff$, significantly exceeds the ionization energy of the molecules in the background gas.
 For this study, we treat $\Ueff$ as an empirical parameter that accounts for various energy channels, including ionization, dissociation, particle heating and excitation.

-We model the plasma channel as a uniform cylinder with length $h$ and cross-sectional area $A$ to derive an expression for the nonlinear spark resistance.
-The resistance of the cylinder is $\Rs = h/(\sigma A)$.
-The current density is $J=I/A$.
-The nonlinear spark resistance is given by:
+As in our previous work \cite{SCHRAMA2025104205}, we model the plasma channel as a uniform cylinder with length $h$, cross-sectional area $A$ and resistance $\Rs = h/(\sigma A)$.
+The conductivity is $\sigma = n_e e \mu$, where $n_e$ is the electron number density.
+The energy expended to create electrons comes from the Joule heating, $\vec{J}\cdot \vec{E}$,

+which represents the energy transfer from the electromagnetic field to the plasma.
+This equation can be integrated to determine the time dependence of the electron density, $n_{e}$, which then goes into the expression for the spark resistance.
+Finally, writing the current density as $J=I/A$, where $I$ is the current delivered through the spark, we arrive at an expression for the nonlinear spark resistance:

 Here, we define the Rompe-Weizel constant, $a_R \equiv e \mu/\Ueff$.
-Note that the spark resistance in this model is independent of the cross-sectional area ($A$) - it only depends on the total number of electrons produced.
+Note that the spark resistance in this model is independent of the cross-sectional area, $A$, and it only depends on the total number of electrons produced.
 Since $\Ueff$ and $\mu$ are challenging to measure independently, $a_R$ is treated as the empirical parameter of interest.
-Previous studies have measured $a_R$ in air to range from 0.5 to 2~cm$^2/$sV$^2$ \cite{Jobava2000}.
+Values for the Rompe-Weizel constant, $a_R$, typically range from 0.5 to 2~cm$^2/$sV$^2$ in air~\cite{Jobava2000}, a range that is consistent with the findings reported in our previous investigation~\cite{SCHRAMA2025104205}.